CompositionalIT/farmer/content/api-overview/resources/web-app.md

 ---

 #### Overview
 The Web App builder is used to create Azure App Service accounts.
 It abstracts the Service Plan into the same component, and will also create and configure a linked App Insights resource.
+If you wish to create a website that connects to an existing service plan, use the `link_to_service_plan` keyword and provide the resource name of the service plan to connect to.

 * Web Site (`Microsoft.Web/sites`)
 * Web Host (`Microsoft.Web/serverfarms`)